(Updated May 6, 2021)

 Further study after graduation

-Over the last five years, more than 20 percent of bachelor’s degree recipients pursued further education.
-Of those graduating from WCSU between 5 and 10 years ago, more than 20 percent have received Masters’ and other advanced degrees, and 18 percent are still enrolled in degree programs. (see also Career Center information: http://www.wcsu.edu/cdc/)
+Approximately 20% of recent bachelor’s degree recipients pursued further education.
+Of those graduating between 5 and 10 years ago, more than 20% have received master’s and other advanced degrees, and 18% are still enrolled in degree programs. (see also Career Center information).

 Textbook price transparency